Wicked Wicked Games

 Wicked Wicked Games is a telenovela that debuted on December 6, 2006 on the American television network MyNetworkTV.
-Twentieth Television produced 63 episodes to air weekdays.
+Twentieth Television produced 62 episodes to air weekdays.
 The limited-run serial was directed by Terry Cunningham, Dennis Dimster, P. David Ebersole, Jeff Hare and Jeremy Stanford.
 It focuses on a bitter, obsessed woman's vendetta against her former lover.

-As of 2021, the entire series is streaming on TubiTV.
+As of 2021, the entire series is streaming on Tubi.

 Story

 This romantic melodrama starred Tatum O'Neal as Blythe Hunter, a beautiful scorned woman, whose boyfriend Theodore Crawford (Clive Robertson) left her twenty-five years ago to marry someone else.
 As revenge, she decides to destroy him by grooming her two sons to marry his two daughters and take over The Tides, a racetrack in Del Mar, California.
 She wreaks havoc on the Crawfords, but the plan doesn't go the way she had hoped.

 Wicked Wicked Games also starred David Smith and Jack Krizmanich as Blythe's sons, Josh and Aaron, respectively.
 Josh is a doctor who gets manipulated into Blythe's schemes by the more "wicked" son Aaron.
 Jessie Ward and Kate French played Emma and Brooke respectively, the Crawford daughters.

 Blythe approaches Aaron to pose as "Daniel Karol" and help her undermine Theodore and take control of the Tides.
 Blythe also employs her lawyer, Benjamin Grey to help her do her dirty work.
 Aaron quickly gets the job, and begins to work for Theo.
 Only Taylor Burns, CFO of the Tides, is suspicious of him.
 Over the show's first month, Emma gets engaged to the Tides lawyer Edward (who is cheating on her with secretary Jennifer), Brooke quickly falls for Daniel, and Blythe reveals herself to Theo, and tries to rekindle the flame between them, steaming Theo's girlfriend, Hope Lorca, who raised Brooke and Emma after their mother's death, and was the family housekeeper.